DIY Aquarium Hood

-Here's a picture of my hood that I made out of 1/2" PVC pipe and plastic rain gutters.
-The hood can hold up to four full length bulbs and the bulb connections are all water proof (safe from splash but maybe not submersion).
-When the hood is open, there is lots of room to clean the tank.
-I soldered the wires to the bulbs and slid part of a 3 - 4 inch strip of bicycle inner tube (the BMX size tube, 1.75 is around the right size) to cover the ends and make a water proof seal.
-You can use pull straps to close the other end of the innertube around the wire but I didn't do that in the pictures.
-Holes were drilled in the appropriate places on the PVC fittings to run all the wires inside the PVC pipe to the opposite side and then back out to the remote ballast.
-One last thing.
-I had to cover the inside of the gutter with tin foil and run a wire from there to a ground (the third prong in the middle of some plugs).
-The bulbs wouldn't go on if I didn't do this.
+This aquarium hood is made out of plastic rain gutter and 1/2" PVC pipe.
+The hood can hold up to four full length bulbs and the bulb connections are all waterproof (safe from splash but maybe not submersion).
+When the hood is open, there is lots of room to feed your fish and clean the tank.
+Wires are connected or soldered to the bulbs and strips of 3-inch bicycle inner tube cover the ends to make a waterproof seal.
+Holes are drilled in the appropriate places on the PVC fittings to run all the wires inside the PVC pipe to the opposite side and then back out to the remote ballast.
 The lights are controlled by timers.
+The aquarium shown is a standard 55 gallon aquarium.

 PRICE BREAKDOWN (prices are approximate)